swiftly-solution/documentation/src/docs/scripting/events/gameevents/onbottakeover.md

 ---

 # OnBotTakeover
-This event is triggered when bot_takeover is triggered
+This event is triggered when bot_takeover is triggered.
 ::: tabs
 @tab Lua
 ```lua